 Exercises to Decrease Sexual Pain

-There are a variety of exercises you can try in order to prepare the pelvic floor muscles for sexual activity.
-There are Kegel exercises, which work the muscles controlling the vaginal walls, uterus, bladder, and rectum.
-Kegel exercises involve the same muscles you use to urinate, so next time you do so, it might be helpful to take note of how you are controlling these muscles.
-You should be sure, however, not to perform Kegels while urinating, as doing this habitually can cause urinary tract infections.
+There are various exercises you can try to prepare the pelvic floor muscles for sexual activity.
+Kegel exercises work the muscles controlling the vaginal walls, uterus, bladder, and rectum.
+Kegel exercises involve the same muscles you use to urinate, so next time you do so, it might be helpful to note how you control these muscles.
+However, you should be sure not to perform Kegels while urinating, as doing this habitually can cause urinary tract infections.
 To perform a Kegel exercise, start by orienting yourself into a comfortable position – sitting or lying down will probably be most comfortable.
 Make sure to breathe naturally throughout the exercise – do not hold your breath.
 Next, you will want to tighten your pelvic floor muscles and hold for about 10 seconds, and then relax for 10 seconds.
-(If you cannot tighten the muscles for 10 seconds, start with a few less seconds and try working your way up to 10.)
-“Tightening” these muscles might feel like you are pulling your pelvic region inwards, or as though you are trying to prevent urination.
-In order to prepare these muscles for penetration, the next step to this exercise is to perform the Kegels while some type of penetration is occurring, such as with dilators or fingers.
+(If you cannot tighten the muscles for 10 seconds, start with a few fewer seconds and try working your way up to 10.)
+“Tightening” these muscles might feel like you are pulling your pelvic region inwards or as though you are trying to prevent urination.
+To prepare these muscles for penetration, the next step to this exercise is to perform the Kegels while some type of penetration is occurring, such as with dilators or fingers.
 A suggested time frame for penetrative Kegels is as follows:

 - In the first week: If possible without pain, insert the smallest dilator available, or your cleaned pinky finger, into the vaginal canal.